2. Summary of material accounting policies

 The Company recognizes the amount as revenue from contracts with customers, which is received for the transfer of promised goods to customers in exchange for those goods.
 The relevant point in time or period of time is the transfer of control of the goods.
 Revenue is reduced for customer returns, taxes on sales, estimated rebates and other similar allowances.
 The transaction price is determined and allocated to the performance obligations according to the requirements of Ind AS 115.
 Performance obligations are deemed to have been met when the control of goods is transferred to the customer.

-The Company has entered into a barter arrangement with vendors wherein the vendors are allowed to cultivate pineapple in few rubber estates with a condition that these vendors to bear the cost of replanting of rubber plants in these estates, in lieu of cultivation rent otherwise payable by vendors to the company.
+The Company has entered into a barter arrangement with vendors wherein the vendors are allowed to cultivate pineapple in few rubber estates with a condition that these vendors are to bear the cost of replanting of rubber plants in these estates, in lieu of cultivation rent otherwise payable by vendors to the company.
 The transaction price in the above arrangement has been accounted at fair value as per Ind AS 115 Revenue from contracts with customers.

 Interest income